-Form C-115 is the monthly Operator’s Report of Oil and Gas Production and Disposition, filed with the New Mexico OCD through the OCD Online system.
-It covers oil produced, gas produced, water produced, disposition of each, and purchaser information.
-It is the document the OCD uses to track every barrel that comes out of the ground in the state, and it feeds the state’s oil and gas conservation tax and severance tax filings.
+Form C-115 is the New Mexico Oil Conservation Division’s (OCD) monthly Operator’s Report of Oil and Gas Production and Disposition, filed per well through OCD Online at ocdonline.emnrd.nm.gov.
+It covers oil produced, gas produced, water produced, disposition of each, and purchaser information, and is due on or before the 15th of the second month following production.
+This page is the New Mexico entry in the broader oil and gas regulatory production reports framework that covers every state’s monthly filing.

 The deadlines are strict.
 The format has to match.
 And the data behind it has to be clean before it ever gets to the portal.